Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-865hBBU1Ve0.md

 ### Transcript

-> knows nothing confirmed i mean i've said this since day one were you kidding me i never know anything
+> knows nothing confirmed I mean I've said this since day one were you kidding me I never know anything